Undergraduate Studies

 • Take ANTH 300 (Field Methods) or ANTH 499 (Special Projects) coordinated by a faculty member

-For answers to any questions not covered in these pages please email, call or write to us:
+For answers to any questions not covered in these pages, please contact us:

 WSU Anthropology Undergraduate Advisor